2.3: Assets

 - Explain how a capital gain or loss is created.

 As defined earlier in this chapter, an asset is any item with economic value that can be converted to cash.
-Assets are resources that can be used to create income or reduce expenses and to store value.
+Assets are resources that can be used to generate income, reduce expenses, and store value.
 The following are examples of tangible (material) assets:

 - Car